Dave2ooo/oebb-monitor/README.md

   ![Scotty](https://user-images.githubusercontent.com/71500391/222954215-68fa832d-d0da-4dcb-8d3e-ba73a69d0a26.png)

 ### 2.3 Adding Webpage card
- Now that you have your desired ÖBB station ID you can finally go ahead and create a card on your Homeassistant Dashboard.
+ Now that you have your ÖBB station ID you can finally go ahead and create a card on your Homeassistant Dashboard.

   1. Go to **Overview** and create a new **Webpage** card.
-  2. In the **URL** field enter the following and replace the **departure_station** parameter with the ID of your desired station (evaId).
+  2. In the **URL** field enter the following:
   ```
   /local/Scotty/index.html?departure_station=1290401
   ```
+  3. Replace the **departure_station** parameter value with the ID of your desired station (evaId).
+  4. Click on **Save**.

 The ÖBB monitor should now display the upcoming departures from your public transport station.

 You can add as many monitors as you like by adding new webpage cards and changing the URL parameters.